 Talking over the phone, Asli tells me that the seeds of Invisible Universe were probably sewn when she was young girl growing up in New Jersey.
-Watching foreign cinema on local satellite television and reading comics lent to her by her family helped her develop a taste for genre fiction: "Even at that young age I realised that I really just loved the SF genre and the possibilities of it.
-But recognised that that love was a little hard, a little bittersweet."
+Watching foreign cinema on local satellite television and reading comics lent to her by her family helped her develop a taste for genre fiction: "Even at that young age, I realized that I really just loved the SF genre and the possibilities of it.
+But recognized that that love was a little hard, a little bittersweet."

 I could relate.
 These things sneak up on you when you're a black kid who loves science fiction.
-I tell her about a similar experience I had as a young child trying to figure out who I could dress up at as Halloween and realising that none of my favourite characters looked anything like me.
+I tell her about a similar experience I had as a young child trying to figure out who I could dress up at as Halloween and realizing that none of my favorite characters looked anything like me.

-What started as a series of interviews quickly grew in to something much bigger: "Whilst I was filming, I realised that a documentary about black science fiction writers could be an amazing project.
-After the panel, I went to up to all the writers and said "Hey, I'm making a documentary about black science fiction writers and I want you to be in in it."
+What started as a series of interviews quickly grew in to something much bigger: "While I was filming, I realized that a documentary about black science fiction writers could be an amazing project.
+After the panel, I went to up to all the writers and said, 'Hey, I'm making a documentary about black science fiction writers and I want you to be in in it.'"

 Over the years, she's also carried out what seems like several theses' worth of research into the representation of black people in SF literature past and present.
-Covering a period of over 100 years, Invisible Universe delves deep in to the history of African American SF writing that traces its origins to the early 19th century and what is known as the Black Utopianist movement through to the beginnings of Black Futurist movement in the 1960s.
+Covering a period of more than 100 years, Invisible Universe delves deep into the history of African American SF writing that traces its origins to the early 19th century and what is known as the Black Utopianist movement through to the beginnings of Black Futurist movement in the 1960s.

-"A similar thing happened when modern black science fiction writers like Octavia Butler emerged during the 1960s and 70s against the backdrop of the Civil Rights and Black Power movements.
+"A similar thing happened when modern black science fiction writers like Octavia Butler emerged during the 1960s and 70s against the backdrop of the Civil Rights and Black Power movements.," said Asli.

-"The interesting thing about mainstream speculative fiction is that it really kicked off around the same time that Europe started imperialising the world, especially Africa.
-You can read these stories set in past versions of the future and notice parallels between the way some of these books talked about aliens and the way that colonisers at that time would talk about Africans.
+"The interesting thing about mainstream speculative fiction is that it really kicked off around the same time that Europe started imperializing the world, especially Africa.
+You can read these stories set in past versions of the future and notice parallels between the way some of these books talked about aliens and the way that colonizers at that time would talk about Africans.

 M. Asli Dukan is fundraising for post-production costs through her fiscal sponsor, Fractured Atlas.
 Visit Invisible Universe to make a contribution.